byuweb/byu-theme-style-helpers/README.md

 ------------
 1. Load the CSS:
 * You are welcome to download or git clone these files.
 * Reference css files from the cdn.
+(See available links below)

 2. Add the `byu-something` classes to your elements to make use of the styling.
 All files with lowercase names (i.e. 'byu-button', not 'Font..') have css that has been namespaced with `byu-` prefixes on classes.